aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.25.1 (June 9, 2021) ##
+* FIX: Avoid an unimportant SQL error when upgrading to the latest version.
+* Improvement: Maybe use less memory.

 ## Version 2.25.0 (June 8, 2021) ##
 * FIX: Ignore page types that are supposed to be ignored for page changes (for Vahan).